Eastern Air Lines Flight 66: Background

-Crash
+Accident

 A severe thunderstorm arrived at JFK just as Flight 66 was approaching the New York City area.
-At 15:35, the aircraft was told to contact the JFK approach controller for instructions, and the approach controller sequenced it into the approach pattern for Runway 22L.
-At 15:52, the approach controller warned all incoming aircraft that the airport was experiencing "very light rain showers and haze" and zero visibility, and that all approaching aircraft would need to land using instrument flight rules.
+At 15:35, the crew was instructed to contact the JFK approach controller for instructions, and the approach controller sequenced it into the approach pattern for Runway 22L.
+At 15:52, the approach controller warned all incoming aircraft that the airport was experiencing "very light rain showers and haze" and zero visibility and that all approaching aircraft must land using instrument flight rules.

 At 15:53, Flight 66 was switched to another frequency for final approach to Runway 22L.
-Controllers continued giving the crew radar vectors to operate around the approaching thunderstorms and sequence into the landing pattern with other traffic.
+Controllers sent the crew radar vectors to operate around the approaching thunderstorms and sequence into the landing pattern with other traffic.
 Because of the deteriorating weather, one of the crew members checked the weather at LaGuardia Airport in Flushing, Queens, the flight's alternate airport.
-At 15:59, the controller warned all aircraft of "a severe wind shift" on final approach, and advised that more information would be reported shortly.
+At 15:59, the controller warned all aircraft of "a severe wind shift" on final approach and advised that more information would be reported shortly.
 Although communications on the frequency continued to report deteriorating weather, Flight 66 continued on its approach to Runway 22L.
 At 16:02, the crew was told to contact the JFK tower controller for landing clearance.

 At 16:05, on final approach to Runway 22L, the aircraft entered a microburst or wind shear environment caused by the severe storms.
-The aircraft continued its descent until it began striking the approach lights approximately 2400 ft from the threshold of the runway.
+The aircraft continued its descent until it struck the approach lights approximately 2400 ft from the threshold of the runway.
 After the initial impact, the plane banked to the left and continued to strike the approach lights until it burst into flames and scattered the wreckage along Rockaway Boulevard, which runs along the northeast perimeter of the airport.
-Of the 124 people on board, 107 passengers and six crew members (including all four flight crew members) were killed.
+Of the 124 people on board, 107 passengers and six crew members (including all four cockpit crew members) were killed.
 The other 11 people on board, including nine passengers and two flight attendants, were injured but survived.

-At the time, the crash was the deadliest in United States history, and would remain so until the 1978 Pacific Southwest Airlines Flight 182 crash.
-The victims included American Basketball Association player Wendell Ladner, a member of the 1974 champion, New York Nets, and Iveson B. Noland, bishop of the Episcopal Diocese of Louisiana.
+The accident was the deadliest single-aircraft accident in United States history to date, and would remain so until the 1979 crash of American Airlines Flight 191.
+The victims included New York Nets player Wendell Ladner, Episcopal Bishop of Louisiana Iveson B. Noland, and construction executive Saul Horowitz Jr.